alfnmldr/alfnmldr/pfo.md

 ## 👋 Hi there!
 I'm Alfian
 - 💻 I’m a Fullstack Web Developer
-- 🌱 Learning and building with: Next.js, TypeScript
+- 🌱 Learning and building with: Next.js, Laravel, React, TypeScript
 - 📦 Love designing scalable and maintainable systems
 - 🧠 Into backend architecture and clean code practices
 - 😄 Pronouns: he/him